Rules for Traditional and Roth IRA contributions

 You’re considered unmarried for purposes of the IRA deduction limitation if you’re married but:

-- You didn’t live with your spouse during the year.
+- You didn’t live with your spouse at any time during the year.

 - You and your spouse filed separate returns.